Hotels near Arthur Pack Desert Golf Course

 Which hotels near Arthur Pack Desert Golf Course have a fitness center?

-Which hotels near Arthur Pack Desert Golf Course have a pool?
+Which hotels near Arthur Pack Desert Golf Course have an outdoor pool?

 Do any hotels near Arthur Pack Desert Golf Course offer a shuttle?